 - Return the pork to the pan.
 Pour in about three-quarters cup of water.
 Bring to a hard boil then lower the heat, cover and allow to braise for about 20 minutes, after which time, the mixture should be almost dry.

 - Turn up the heat.
-Add the bell peppers and onion.
+Add the bell peppers, onion and fried tofu.
 Stir fry for about a minute.